 The Zen image for this stage is the enzo, a symbol for wholeness.
 The drawing is done and we know it is done.
 We see the drawing in the world and ourselves in the drawing.
-Sitting at this stage, meditating, integrating our actions, we enjoy the beauty and originality of the piece, Stories to explain what we see begin to suggest themselves and soon we are curious to hear what others think.
+Sitting at this stage, meditating, integrating our actions, we enjoy the beauty and originality of the piece, Stories suggest themselves and soon we are curious to hear what others think.